sachanganesh/connect-rs/README.md

 ## Contributing

 This crate gladly accepts contributions.
-Don't hesitate to open issues or PRs.
+Please don't hesitate to open issues or PRs.